docker/code-of-conduct/code-of-conduct.md

 We are dedicated to providing a harassment­-free experience for everyone, and we do not tolerate harassment of participants in any form.
-We ask you to be considerate of others and behave professionally and respectfully to all other participants.
+We ask you to be considerate of others and behave professionally and respectfully towards all other participants.
 Offensive language and imagery, sexual or otherwise, is not appropriate for any event venue, including talks.